coffeegreg/YTuner/README.md

 ## Build
 You can use [Lazarus Free Pascal RAD IDE](https://www.lazarus-ide.org/) to build YTuner.
-Use the latest versions of these IDE and FPC.
-Relevant project files are included.
+Use the latest versions of IDE and FPC.
+Relevant project file is included.

 ### Dependencies
 YTuner uses [Indy - Internet Direct](https://github.com/IndySockets/Indy) library to build its own binary files.
 Of course, YTuner binaries no longer need any additional libraries beyond the optional OpenSSL and/or SQLite3.